 Receptionists are required to have many different skills to allow them to meet the varying demands of visitors and colleagues.
 These include:

 Receptionists usually work normal office hours, typically 9 to 5.30 from Monday to Friday.
 Depending on the nature of the company, this could increase during busy periods and receptionists may be required to undertake some weekend work.
 Working conditions for receptionists may not be physically demanding but they can be very stressful, requiring the receptionist to juggle varying demands at once.

-Most employees value experience of dealing with the public in any capacity, as well as experience of working with computers or on the telephone.
+Most employees value the experience of dealing with the public in any capacity, as well as experience of working with computers or on the telephone.
 School leavers can undertake a receptionist training course which is a good way for people with few qualifications to gain the experience needed to be a receptionist.

-Receptionists are required in most large offices, schools, medical surgeries, factories, solicitors, hospitals, hotels and hairdressers so there are plenty of places to find jobs although competition can be tough.
+Receptionists are required in most large offices, schools, medical surgeries, factories, solicitors, hospitals, hotels, and hairdressers so there are plenty of places to find jobs although competition can be tough.

 Depending on the nature of the organisation worked for, there are usually good opportunities for receptionists to progress.
 With experience, receptionists often progress to the role of administrator for secretary, supervisor, customer service manager, or, in medical surgery, the role of practice manager.